Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/google-ads.md

 You can't remove the date filter, but you can change the default date range by clicking/tapping on the arrow in the upper right corner (see the screenshot) and pick a date range from the dropdown options.

 <img src="images/google-ads-date-range-filter
-.png" alt="Google Ads data in the Visualization Editor" class="responsive-img">
+.png" alt="Google Ads data in the Visualization Editor" class="responsive-img" width="90%">

 >[!NOTE] **Data retrieved for *Today*.** If you choose *Today* from the date range options, keep in mind the date range starts at 12:00:00 a.m. and all data will be retrieved up until the current time.
 This means that the results may vary between runs throughout the day as the data in Google Ads is being updated continuously.